kognifai/Galore/README.md

 # Overview

-Galore is one of the storage systems that can be leveraged by kognifai applications.
+Galore is one of the storage systems that can be leveraged by Kognifai applications.
 Galore is native to Kognifai and is used by many of the Kognifai applications provided by Kongsberg Digital.
 The major components of the Galore system are: